-Sofitel Bora Bora Marara Beach Resort – Luxurious bungalows, renovations underway, but a little inconvenient.
+Sofitel Bora Bora Marara Beach Resort – Opulent French-themed resort with luxurious bungalows.

-On the main island, and less remote than its atoll-based sister resort, this still feels a tad isolated.
-1 set of overwater bungalows are undergoing renovations through 2018, but others accessible along curved walkways are luxurious, offering sweeping views across the turquoise lagoon, which is accessible from steps on the sundeck.
-Bungalows facing the beach don’t offer views as spectacular, and are surprisingly undersized, but the setting is still flawless.
-Those in gardens are delightfully Polynesian and more spacious, but most overlook the back of others that boast envied ocean frontage.
+On the main island, and less remote than its atoll-based sister resort.
+The recently refurbished overwater bungalows accessible along curved walkways are luxurious, offering sweeping views across the turquoise lagoon, which is accessible from steps on the sundeck.
+Bungalows facing the beach don’t offer views as spectacular, but the setting is still flawless.
+Those in gardens are delightfully Polynesian and more spacious, though most overlook the back of others that boast envied ocean frontage.
 And the beach is perfect: curved, with views across to alluring atolls, and lined with angled palms.
-Additional features include tropical gardens of lily ponds, and a smallish pool with infinity edges that seem to merge into the horizon.
+Additional features include tropical gardens with lily ponds and a beautiful infinity pool with edges that seem to merge into the horizon.

 Sofitel Bora Bora Marara Beach Resort – The Basics

 - Location: At the northern edge of Matira, along the east coast of the southern part of the main island.
-About 1.2km northeast of the village centre; 6km from the only town, Vaitape; and 40 minutes by boat and taxi from the airport.
+About 1.2 km northeast of the village center, 6 km from Vaitape, and 40 minutes by boat and taxi from the airport.

 - Guests: Most guests seem to be older couples and honeymooners, but a few families are happy to be staying there.